ebruchez/public/Reading/2013-10 - The Organ.md

 |2013-10-10| 32 mn  | pp. 77-88 |

 #### 4. Alexandrian terracota

 - 77: "Oldest representation of an organ known to us"
 - pre-Christian times
 - fits descriptions of Hero and Vitruvius
 - pump is visible without handle
 - 14 pipes visible, trebles to the right
 - organist is a woman
 - seems like a caricature

 #### 5. Via Appia graffito

 - scene from amphitheater
 - from Roman Villa
 - simple sketch
 - piston rods are shown
 - ~12 pipes
 - trebles to the left of the organist
 - probably end of second century / beginning of third

 #### 6. Consular diptych of Verona

 - 517
 - 2 tall air pumps, child pumping on one side
 - 6 pipes open at the top
 - trebles to the right of organist
 - for emperor celebrations

 #### 7. and 8.
 Constantinople Obelisk

 - 390
 - 2 organs
 - not hydraulic, fed by great bellows
 - children standing on bellows
 - 11 pipes
 - trebles to the left
 - second organ has eight pipes
 - trebles to the right (symmetry?)
 - likely that other bellows would have been used, children were only weights!

 ### The organ with human figures

 #### 9. Roman terracota

 - child organ blower pumping w/ right hand
 - 7 pipes

 #### 10. Rheims vase

-    - Bbetween combatants
+- between combatants
 - squarish water cistern
 - 1 blower may be operating 2 pumps
 - 8 pipes
 - trebles to the right of organist
 - 82: "Here again the hydraulic organ appears in a scene illustrating that stage in the combat immediately preceding the dispatch of the vanquished gladiator.
 Presumably the instrument was always heard at this somber moment."

 #### 11. Copenhagen vase

 #### 12. Sarcophagus of Arles

 - hydraulic organ w/ 2 blowers
 - 9 pipes
 - big horizontal pipes going to the cylinders
 - pumps very tall
 - adolescents pumping, seems to show that it was not great effort
 - trebles the right
 - might be reed pipes
 - organist appears playing with both hands #keyboard

 #### 13. British museum gem

 - 2 organ blowers
 - 2 pipes going directly to the wind-chest (seems workable)
 - pumps appear to work alternately
 - 13 pipes
 - trebles to the right
 - possibly Pythagorean diatonic scale + B flats

 #### 14. Rheinzabern vase

 - combat

 #### 15. Aphrodisis' organ

 - 9 pipes
 - girl's right-hand appears to be resting on the keys #keyboard
 - small organ

 #### 16. Tatarevo organ

 - gladiators
 - 2 pumps, 9 pipes, children pumping
 - rough execution

 ---